Limited Company Tax Calculator

 Dividend tax-free allowance

-This allowance is tax-free; however, it still uses £2,000 of your basic rate tax allowance.
+This allowance is tax-free but still uses £500 of your basic rate tax allowance.

 How to complete a limited company tax return

-Even if you make losses or have no Corporation Tax to pay, your company must file a tax return.
+Your company must file a tax return even if you make losses or have no Corporation Tax to pay.
 It includes calculating your corporation tax bill and your profit and loss for corporation tax.
-In addition to filing your yearly accounts with Companies House, your accountant will be able to plan and file this on your behalf.
+In addition to filing your yearly accounts with Companies House, your accountant can plan and file this on your behalf.

 Your company's tax return has a 12-month deadline following the end of the accounting period it covers.